 The court further cited to the long-standing principle that one who signs a document is charged with knowledge of its contents, regardless of whether he or she actually read the document.
 The court stated that it is well settled that “[g]enerally, absent fraud, the act of signing legally signifies that the individual had an opportunity to become familiar with and comprehend the terms of the document he or she signed.
 An individual ‘who has had an opportunity to read a contract before signing, but signs before reading, cannot later plead lack of understanding.”
 Hawkins v.
 Capital Fitness, Inc., 2015 IL App (1st) 133716, ¶ 14.

 The court further reasoned that there was no evidence that either the plaintiff or his daughter had ever asked for the documents to be translated into or explained in Arabic.
 Instead, the daughter admitted that she “did not take the time” to read the forms in their entirety before encouraging her father to sign them.
 Thus, due to the signed consent forms and the lack of any facts showing that the hospital held out the doctor as its agent, the court held that the plaintiff had failed to present a sufficient factual basis to satisfy the “holding out” element of his apparent agency claim.
 Accordingly, the court entered summary judgment in the hospital’s favor.

-Contact our medical document translation company for translation of a pharmaceutical document, or to hire an onsite medical interpreter providing services in Cantonese, French, Russian, Polish and other languages for your doctor’s office or hospital in Denver, Colorado.
+Contact our medical document translation company to obtain informed consent form translation services, or to hire an onsite medical interpreter providing services in Cantonese, French, Russian, Polish, Somali, Nepali, Punjabi, Bulgarian, Mandarin Chinese, Burmese, and other languages for your doctor’s office or hospital in Denver, Colorado.

 This legal language translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.